Xavier Rolet: Awards and appointments

-He was a board member of LCH.Clearnet and MTS Group and is a member of the board of overseers of Columbia Business School, a former vice-chairman of the World Federation of Exchanges WFE, an honorary fellow (FCSI/Hon) of the Chartered Institute for Securities and Investment CISI and a member of Her Majesty's Treasury's Financial Services Trade and Investment Board.
+He was a board member of LCH.Clearnet and MTS Group and is a Board member of Columbia Business School, a former vice-chairman of the World Federation of Exchanges WFE, an honorary fellow (FCSI/Hon) of the Chartered Institute for Securities and Investment CISI and a member of Her Majesty's Treasury's Financial Services Trade and Investment Board.

 Since October 2017, he is a member of the Committee of Expert Advisers at the Department for International Trade.
 He was a member of Prime Minister David Cameron's Business Advisory Group, and is a member of the Governor of the Bank of England's Financial Services Forum and of the Bank of England's Open Forum.
 In October 2015, he was appointed an Honorary Knight Commander of the Order of the British Empire (KBE) by Her Majesty Queen Elizabeth II.

 In December 2015, he was appointed Echansonnier 'A Camera Paramenti ' of the Echansonnerie de Châteauneuf-du-Pape.
 He was made a Knight of the National Order of the Legion of Honour of France in January 2016.
 In 2016, Rolet was listed by UK-based company Richtopia in the global list of 500 most influential CEOs in the world.

 In July 2016, Rolet was made an Officer of Morocco's Royal Sharifian Order of Al-Alaoui (Order of Ouissam Alaouite).

 In 2017, Debretts named Rolet in their list of the most influential people in finance.
 He appeared in the Evening Standard list of London's 1,000 most influential people for several years.
 He was named in the 2017 Harvard Business Review's List of the Best 100 CEOs in the World, was awarded a 2018 Lifetime Achievement Award by Risk magazine and the 2017 Lifetime Achievement Award by Futures and Options World.

 In December 2017, he was awarded the Order of Friendship (Орден Дружбы) of the Russian Federation.